AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05a_programming_fundamentals/doc.md

 but don't, because that's a bad idea.
 It makes for an inflexible and messy program.
-Sure, if `forEachItem` only accepted function pointers, you'd have no choice, but if you could change `forEachItem`, you could do better.
+Sure, if `forEachItem` only accepted function pointers, you'd have no choice, but if you can change `forEachItem`, you can do better.

 What we want is to allow the user to pass *custom context* to the function, meaning some additional data that the function needs to do its thing.
-A simple enough solution would be to make add a template parameter for the context type, and pass it together with the function pointer.
+A simple enough solution would be to add a template parameter for the context type, and pass it together with the function pointer.

 See [the example](./polymorphism/func_with_context.cpp).
 It has a few issues, like not being able to easily make a `const` overload, without duplicating all of the code, but don't worry about that too much.
-The other issue that different functions might require different context types, so the polymorphism is basically back to static here, but by the context type, rather than the function.
+The other issue is that different functions might require different context types, so the polymorphism is basically back to being static here, but by the context type, rather than the function.